 After completing the program, students should:

-- thoroughly understanding of the principal levels of organization of living organisms
+- thoroughly understand the principal levels of organization of living organisms

 - understand the biochemical and biophysical principles that underlie living organisms

 - comprehend principles that govern interaction between and within cells, tissues and organisms

 - understand major principals of the discipline, such as proliferation, generation of diversity, evolution by natural selection

 - critically evaluate experimental data and be familiar with laboratory procedures

 - communicate using oral, written, or electronic media, and understand attribution and acknowledgement of sources

 Dr. Angela Bricker